 Even though new anti-money laundering rules appear every year, the basic building blocks remain the same.
 We've got eight simple tips for how you can protect your business.

-Crackdown on money laundering continues
+The crackdown on money laundering continues

 According to HM Treasury, serious and organised crime is costing the UK a staggering £24 billion a year.
 So it is understandable that the government is keen to reduce it.

 Money-laundering regulations aim to reduce this figure by making it firstly harder for criminals to use the financial system to launder their ill-gotten gains, and secondly enable the authorities to recover any proceeds of crime and so taking the financial incentive out of crime.